MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/admin-reference.md

     -   This provides a list of available Finance and Operations entities through the mserp_financeandoperationsentity Virtual Entity.

 -   MicrosoftOperationsERPVE
-    -   This is the API Managed solution which will contain the generated Virtual Entities as they are made visible.
+    -   This is the API-managed solution which will contain the generated Virtual Entities as they are made visible.

 Alternatively, you can also import the solutions package directly as a single unit in CDS by using the [PackageDeployer tool](https://docs.microsoft.com/power-platform/admin/deploy-packages-using-package-deployer-windows-powershell#PD_tool).